vcon-dev/draft-ietf-vcon-privacy-primer/draft-ietf-vcon-privacy-primer.md

 ### Sensitive Data

-An important subset of PII to consider in designing data privacy practices is so-called "sensitive data" which is subject to a higher standard of protection and requires additional privacy and security limitations to safeguard its collection, use and disclosure.
+An important subset of PII to consider in designing data privacy practices is so-called "sensitive data" which is subject to a higher standard of protection and requires additional privacy and security limitations to safeguard its collection, use, and disclosure.
 For example, it may require an opt-in consent for data collection and processing.
 In various jurisdictions sensitive information may include the following:

 - Government-issued identifiers.
 - Physical or mental health information.
 - Genetic data.
 - Financial data.
 - Biometric information.
-- Precise geolocation data (information on a customer’s location within a 1,850-foot radius around the consumer).
+- Precise geolocation data (information on an individual’s location within a 1,850-foot radius).
-- Certain communications data – an individual's private communications, such as voicemails, emails, texts, direct messages or mail, or information identifying the parties to such communications, information contained in telephone bills, voice communications, and any information that pertains to the transmission of voice communications, including numbers called, numbers from which calls were placed, the time calls were made, call duration and location information of the parties to the call, unless the covered entity is an intended recipient of the communication.
-Communications with businesses may be awarded less protection.
 - Log-in credentials – a customer’s account log-in, password, or credentials allowing access to an account.
 - Citizenship and immigration status.
 - Sexual behavior.
 - Information revealing an individual's online activities over time and across websites or online services that do not share common branding or over time on any website or online service operated by a covered high-impact social media company.
-- Information about minors (17 years of age or younger).
+- Information about minors (17 years of age or younger, depending on the applicable law).
 - Certain communications data – an individual's private communications, such as voicemails, emails, texts, direct messages or mail, or information identifying the parties to such communications, information contained in telephone bills, voice communications, and any information that pertains to the transmission of voice communications, including numbers called, numbers from which calls were placed, the time calls were made, call duration and location information of the parties to the call, unless the covered entity is an intended recipient of the communication.
 Communications with businesses may be awarded less protection.
-- Online activity - information revealing an individual's online activities over time and across websites or online services that do not share common branding or over time on any website or online service operated by a covered high-impact social media company.
-- Calendars, address book information, phone or text logs, photos, audio recordings, or videos intended for private use** typically stored on smartphones and tablets that reveal personal information about an individual's daily habits and social interactions.
-- Transferred video viewing habit information - information revealing the extent or content of any individual's access, viewing or other use of any video programming, including by a provider of broadcast television service, cable service, satellite service or streaming media service, but only concerning the transfer of such information to a third party and excluding any such data used solely for transfers for independent video measurement.

-### What Data Isn't Protected?
+### What Data Is Not Protected?

 The distinction between personal and nonpersonal information hinges on identifiability, meaning that personal data is identifiable and thus protected by most privacy laws when it can be reasonably linked to a particular person (or even computer or device).
-This boundary can be ambiguous, with varying interpretations across jurisdictions.
+This boundary has varying interpretations across jurisdictions.
 For instance, IP addresses are considered personal information by the EU and FTC, but not by U.S. federal agencies under the Privacy Act.
 Moreover, sometimes, deidentified data can be reidentified, introducing challenges to personal data protection.
 When identifying elements are removed from data, it becomes nonpersonal information, generally falling outside the scope of privacy and data protection laws.

 Some methods of transforming identifiable data into nonpersonal data are deidentification, anonymization, and aggregation.
 On the other hand, pseudonymization (replacing identifiable data with pseudonyms/unique codes) only temporarily removes identifiable data with the possibility of relatively easy reidentification.
-In many jurisdictions pseudonymous data falls within the scope of personal data when used in conjunction with additional information that reasonably links the data to an identified or identifiable individual.
+In many jurisdictions, pseudonymous data falls within the scope of personal data when used in conjunction with additional information that reasonably links the data to an identified or identifiable individual.

 Many jurisdictions remove **publicly available information** from the scope of protected PI.